-Numerous facilities, structures, facility components, and pieces of equipment at ORNL contain asbestos-containing material.
-UT-Battelle's Asbestos Management Program manages the compliance of work activities involving the removal and disposal of asbestoscontaining material.
+Numerous facilities, structures, facility components, and pieces of equipment at ORNL have asbestos-containing material.
+UT-Battelle's Asbestos Management Program manages the compliance of work activities involving the removal and disposal of asbestos-containing material.
 This program includes notifications to TDEC for all demolition activities and required renovation activities, approval of asbestos work authorization requests, implementation of engineering controls and work practices, inspections, air monitoring, and waste tracking of asbestos-contaminated waste material.
-During 2023, no deviations or releases of reportable quantities of asbestos-containing material occurred.
+During 2024, no deviations or releases of reportable quantities of asbestos-containing material occurred.

-In 2023, activities related to the Asbestos Management Program included the following:
+In 2024, activities related to the Asbestos Management Program included the following: